microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-03.md

 ## Description

 In this challenge, you will develop a solution to prep your datasets ready for analysis.
+(In lakehouse speak, this is the bronze and silver zones).

 You may find gaps in your data, perhaps you need another dataset in order to blend and enrich your data.
 You may also need to clean your data, for example, remove duplicates or missing values, or convert data types, extract features and discard others.

-Finally, you'll need to write the data into your Lakehouse.
+At each stage, you might want to write your data to your Lakehouse.
+For example, you've processed the raw data into several tables (bronze zone) then you combine these tables into a subset of tables that you can build your report from (silver zone).

+So, grab your mop and bucket and get cleaning up your data!

 ## Success Criteria